thePlatform/thePlatform-video-manager/readme.txt

-height	 - (optional) - Player height, if omitted the default value will be taken from the embedding preferences mute	 - (optional) - Force the player to be muted autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences loop	 - (optional) - Loop the release tag		 - (optional) - iframe/script, if omitted the value will be taken from the embedding preferences embedded - (optional) - true/false, if true the player will have /embed in the URI params	 - (optional) - Custom string that will be appended to the embed URL
+height	 - (optional) - Player height, if omitted the default value will be taken from the embedding preferences mute	 - (optional) - Force the player to be muted autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences tag		 - (optional) - iframe/script, if omitted the value will be taken from the embedding preferences embedded - (optional) - true/false, if true the player will have /embed in the URI playall - (optional) - true/false, if true, the player will attempt to play all videos in its feed instance - (optional) - Appends the value as an instance parameter on the player params	 - (optional) - Custom string that will be appended to the embed URL

 == Configuration ==